 Indian cricket legend Mahendra Singh Dhoni is in the final stages of his career.
 He hasn’t played any cricket since the World Cup semifinal in July but he hasn’t said anything about his retirement yet.
-After a successful and long career of 16 years, he has finally been removed from BCCI’s annual contract list which tells he is almost done as a cricketer now although you can write him off only at your own peril.
+After a successful and long career of 16 years, he was also removed from BCCI’s annual contract list which tells he is almost done as a cricketer now although you can write him off only at your own peril.

 India have seen a total of 231 ODI cricketers which include the latest debutantes Prithvi Shaw and Mayank Agarwal.
 Dhoni made his ODI debut in December 2004 and he was 157th ODI cricketer to play for India which means 74 other cricketers have started playing ODI cricket after him.
-In this article, we take a look at 10 of those and find out where are they in the present scenario.
+As we enter Dhoni’s birthday month, we take a look at 10 of those and find out where are they in the present scenario in this article.

 VRV Singh, also known as Vikram Raj Vir Singh was a right-arm fast bowler who made his debut for India in 2006 but failed to grab on to his chances.
 He was seen as a promising bowler who was quick and was able to generate bounce because of his height.
 VVS Laxman and Jawagal Srinath termed him as ” Quickest Fast bowler at present ” when he impressed both of them in the Challenger Trophy that season.